All Episodes

 No, not the Obamas.

-Look at the Well, they see the opulence.
+Well, they see the opulence.

-If you if you want to make the point that there are plenty of rich people with a lot of money who could afford to pay more, why not hang around and illustrate how they're living?
+If you want to make the point that there are plenty of rich people with a lot of money who could afford to pay more, why not hang around and illustrate how they're living?

 Have the cameras accompany you around, and there you go.

-Understand they covered a few of them.
+Understand, they covered a few of them.

 The whole pyramid was not available.